Mandelbrot set

 Everybody likes the Mandelbrot set, right?*

-Broadly speaking, my work investigates energy transfer in plasmas.
+But, broadly speaking, my work investigates energy transfer in plasmas.

 During grad school, my research focused on magnetically-confined plasmas.
 I characterized nonlinear interactions between magnetic field instabilities and populations of energetic ions in tokamaks and stellarators.
-Notably, I used wavelet-based bispectral analysis to document wave-wave coupling on sub-millisecond time scales, which could enhance active feedback controls of potentially catastrophic disruptions in forthcoming fusion reactors.
+Notably, I used wavelet-based bispectral analysis to document wave-wave coupling on sub-millisecond time scales, which might enhance active feedback controls of potentially catastrophic disruptions in forthcoming fusion reactors.

 Nowadays, I'm poring over mountains of spacecraft data from THEMIS and Arase to assess and model the latitudinal dependence of ultra-low frequency (ULF) wave power in the outer radiation belt.
 This is important because ULF waves are crucial drivers of radial diffusion in energetic electron populations, but most investigations consider only particles with nearly-perpendicular pitch angles (i.e., "trapped" at the magnetic equator).